Chapter 10 : Surrounded by Magical Graffiti - Part 1.

 “And did you have a conversation with Ron about me kicking my house elves for fun?”

 Hermione’s eyes grew wide at the remembrance of the conversation.
-Ron had said something like that and she had stuck up for Draco saying, “Maybe if he had some happiness in his life, he wouldn't be like he is."
+Ron had said something like that and she had defended Draco saying, “Maybe if he had some happiness in his life, he wouldn't be like he is."

 She gasped at the realization that he was spot on.
 “Were you there?
 Spying on us?
 How did you…?”